 Step 3: Exposure period of laying hen to contaminated feed

-To estimate the concentration in egg yolk fat, the user has to enter the duration of the exposure of the animals to the contaminated feed (expressed in days).
+To estimate the concentration in egg yolk fat and body fat, the user has to enter the duration of the exposure of the animals to the contaminated feed and the time elapsed after exposure, if applicable (both expressed in days).

 Step 4: Regulatory limit (optional)

-In the bottom graph, the user can select a specific day after the beginning of the exposure period using the scroll bar up to a maximum of 250 days.
-The graph shows the percentages of specific congeners of the total TEQ present/estimated in the contaminated feed (ingredient) and in the egg yolk fat.
+Above the bottom graph, the user can select a specific day after the beginning of the exposure period using the scroll.
+The graph shows the individual congeners as percentages of the TEQ sum of all congeners present in the contaminated feed (ingredient) and estimated in in egg yolk fat.

-Using the “Report (*.docx)” button, present in the left corner, input data and the results of the model run can be stored locally as a report file in word.
-The optional regulatory limit is not yet visible in the report.
+Using the “Report (*.docx)” button, present at the bottom of the input fields, input data and the results of the model run can be stored locally as a report file in word.
 Input data and results are not stored at the website.

 1 Van Raamsdonk LWD, Kan CA, Meijer GAL, Kemme PA (2007) Key figures for some farm animals and their consumption patterns [in Dutch]; https://research.wur.nl/en/publications/kengetallen-van-enkele-landbouwhuisdieren-en-hun-consumptiepatron.